-Number and percent of LOC determinations conducted for all applicants for whom there is a reasonable indication that services may be needed in the future; N=Number of LOC determinations conducted for all applicants for whom there is a reasonable indication that services may be needed in the future; D=Total number of LOC determinations reviewed
+Number and percent of applicants for whom there is reasonable indication that services may be needed in the future who receive a LOC determination.
+Numerator: Number of applicants for whom there is reasonable indication that services may be needed in the future who receive a LOC determination.
+Denominator: Total number of applicants reviewed.